Where in Washington for Fall Color Photos

 Red-osier dogwood and aspen trees, Tumwater Canyon.

-On Mountain Loop Highway and Sauk River Valley between Granite Falls and Rockport, the color was just so-so last week, but what a beautiful drive.
+On Mountain Loop Highway and in the Sauk River Valley between Granite Falls and Rockport, the color was just so-so last week, but it was a beautiful drive.
 If the bigleaf and vine maple brighten up a bit, this is a great option for fall color forest photos.

 At Snoqualmie Pass, there was very little color along I-90, but good color was visible on the mountainsides above.
-Traffic however, was miserable going eastbound due to construction projects; maybe it’s better on the weekend, but check WSDOT reports.
+Traffic, however, was miserable eastbound due to construction projects; it may be better on weekends, but check WSDOT reports.

 maple tree at Kubota Gardens in Seattle